buglabs/openxc-buglabs/DweetPro/README.md

 ### Collection
 A Collection is a group of locked Things, used for organizational purposes.
 When locking/provisioning a Thing, it must be added to a Collection.
 Unlocked/unprovisioned things are held in a special Collection called “UNPROVISIONED”.

+Creating a new Thing inside of a specific Collection will auto-assign that new Thing an Unused Lock.
+You can unlock a Thing, or Move a Thing from one Collection to another.

+### Labels
+Labels are a way to group Things in multiple ways, outside of any Collection restriction.
+You can use the GET /V2/things/label to see all Things with a certian label.

 ## DweetPro Tutorial, continued